Ivan Franko Park (Lviv): History

 In the 16th century, the land of the park was the property of the Szolc-Wolfowicz family and Antonio Massari, a Venetian consul.
 They passed the property to a Jesuit order.
 The park's former name Jesuit Gardens derived from that history.
 The monastic residents built a brewery and an inn with the elegance of Italian refinery.
 During a siege by Moscow's army in 1655, a rampart wall was built around the property.
 By the end of the 18th century, Joseph II, Holy Roman Emperor, following his policy of confiscating monastic holdings, ordered the establishment of a municipal park in Lviv.
 In 1799, restaurateur Johann Höcht leased the park and opened a French resort on the site.
 It was redesigned by horticulturist Karl Bauer as a landscaped park in 1855.

 Location

 The Ivan Franko Park (Lviv, Ukraine) is located on a hillside of the Lviv Heights between Lystopadovoho Chynu and Krushelnytskoi Streets.
 It is near Lviv University, which is also named after Ivan Franko.
-The park fills a parallelogram between Marshalkovska, Mitskevych, Mateyko and Krashevsky Streets (presently, Universitetska, Lystopadovoho Chynu, Mateyko, and Krushelnytskoi) (Miasto Lwów, 1896, 318) A large statue of Ivan Franko towers over the park.
+The park fills a parallelogram between Marshalkovska, Mitskevych, Mateyko and Krashevsky Streets (presently, Universitetska, Lystopadovoho Chynu, Mateyko, and Krushelnytskoi).
+A large statue of Ivan Franko towers over the park.